ycflame/toolkit/README.md

 * [YankRing](https://github.com/vim-scripts/YankRing.vim)

 TODO:
+* remap leaderkey and using it instead of F4 etc.
+* manipulate copy, paste and select
 * fix bug in vim-multiple-cursors in some cases
-* manipulate copy, paste and select